 Paul Giamatti is an actor with a wide range.
 Heís played everything from a ruthless hitman, to a gruff-yet-lovable physical trainer, to an annoying neurotic who likes comic books, to an annoying neurotic who likes wine.
 But with the release tomorrow of Fred Claus, we are about to witness the moment at which Giamatti, mad with his own sense of flexibility, takes on a role he cannot possibly do justice.
 Why?
 Because Santa Claus looks like this:

 Beware parents: take your kids to this movie and risk finding letters like this one placed fearfully by the milk and cookies come Christmas Eve, scrawled by tiny trembling hands:

+Dear Santa, I understand you will be coming into our house tonight.
+Please donít hurt us.
+I have been very good all year, and all I ask is that you make your stay short and donít take any of mommy's nice things.
+I assume from the red circles under your eyes that you are drunk; please try to keep from knocking anything over while youíre here.
 If you want to leave me a bike, that would be great, but only if itís a gift and you donít want it back later.
 I donít need you knocking on my window or sending me death threats in the mail come February.
 Iíve enclosed five dollars.
 Please consider it a gift, in exchange for your not urinating anywhere in the house.
 And please Santa, get some help.
 Sleeping with a rifle, Billy